rust-lang/rust/text/0000-path-clarity.md

 This RFC seeks to clarify and streamline Rust's story around paths and visibility for modules and crates.
 When the RFC is *fully* implemented (which will require a [new epoch]), that story will look as follows:

-- Absolute paths *always* begin with a crate name, where the keyword `crate` refers to the current crate.
+- Absolute paths begin with a crate name, where the keyword `crate` refers to the current crate (other forms are deprecated)
 - `extern crate` is deprecated.
 Usage of external crates is always unambiguous, since it must somewhere involve an absolute path beginning with the crate's name.
 - The `crate` keyword also acts as a visibility modifier, equivalent to today's `pub(crate)`.
 Consequently, uses of bare `pub` on items that are not actually publicly exported trigger a lint warning suggesting `crate` visibility instead.
 - A `foo.rs` and `foo/` subdirectory may coexist; `mod.rs` is no longer needed when placing submodules in a subdirectory.

-The vast majority of these changes can be done without a new epoch; only the "always" on the first bullet requires a new epoch.
+**These changes do not require a new epoch**.

 *This RFC incorporates some text written by @withoutboats and @cramertj, who have both been involved in the long-running discussions on this topic.*